-Tonight, I have a story to tell.
+Tonight, I have a true story to tell.
 I am also not sure if I have the words to express all the things I wish to have others understand.
-This particular moment in my life is tough to grasp out of memory even though I think of it every time I drive through Delaware from New Jersey.
+This particular moment in my life is tough to grasp out of memory even though I think of it every time I drive through Delaware.

 22 years ago — 1997.
 It was 2 years before I became a parent, but my wife and I had already been together for a few years.
 There was an engagement party for one of my cousins at my Aunt and Uncle’s house in Baltimore.
-I don’t recall exactly why any longer, but I had to leave early and drove myself back home to NJ.
+I don’t recall exactly why any longer, but I had a smaller window of availability then my parents.

 At some point, I was awakened by a phone call from my mother.
 She called from the hospital in Delaware.
-My Mother, Father, Grandmother, and Great Aunt had all left about an hour after me and been part of a large multi-car accident in Delaware.
+My mother, father, grandmother, and great aunt had all left about an hour after me and been part of a large multi-car accident in Delaware.

 It was late at night.
 It had begun to snow.
-But I needed to drive back down.
+I needed to drive back down.
 I was exhausted and now anxious.
 I’d already driven about 8 hours back and forth earlier in the day.
-I couldn’t get a lot of details from my mother, but I knew that she thought my father and my Great Aunt were in really bad shape.
-Apparently, they’d been hit at an angle from behind the rear passenger side causing the car to do a 360 and then hit a different car in the driver’s side front.
+I couldn’t get a lot of details from my mother, but I knew that she thought that at least my father and my Great Aunt were in really bad shape.
+They’d been hit at an angle from behind the rear passenger side causing the car to do a 360 and then hit a third car in the driver’s side front.
 Apparently, it was a mess of many many cars and they’d been somewhere in the middle of all of it.

 My wonderful wife drove us both back south because I was too would up while also wiped out to be safe.
-We found some cheap motel near the hospital where we would stay and went to see what we could find out in the middle of the night.
-Everyone was in bad shape and the doctors were very much worried about all four of them.
+We found some cheap motel near the hospital where and went to see what we could find out in the middle of the night.
+Everyone was in bad shape and the doctors were very worried about all four of them.

 In the end, everyone recovered and although there were long hospitalizations for some, no one from our family died as a result of the accident.
-That is not exactly what this story is about. . . and yet it also is about the fragility of it all.
+That is not exactly what this memory is about. . . and yet it is also about the fragility of it all.

-Not just at the hospital and the doctor conversations.
+Not just at the hospital in conversations with doctors. . .
 I also had to go find where the car had been towed.
-I contacted insurance.
+I contacted insurance for more info.
 I did all the things that one does in these situations.

-It is a visceral memory about mortality and how quick life has the capacity to dramatically change.
-It is also a memory about stepping up.
-About having a life partner whose got your back and helps you figure out how to step up when needed.
+It is a visceral memory about mortality and how quickly life has the capacity to dramatically change.
+It is also about stepping up.
+About having a life partner who has got your back and helps you figure out how to step up when needed.